oumi.analyze#

 - Parameters:

 tokenizer – Tokenizer instance for token counting.
 Must have an encode(text) -> list method.
-Use default_tokenizer() for tiktoken, or pass a HuggingFace tokenizer for model-specific counts.
+Use from_config() to construct from a tokenizer name, or pass any compatible tokenizer directly.

 - analyze(conversation: Conversation) LengthMetrics[source]#